akrly/markdown-cv/index.md

 ## Currently

-Working as a curriculum developer and project manager [Makersredbox.com](https://www.makersredbox.com)
+Working as a curriculum developer and instructional designer at [Makersredbox.com](https://www.makersredbox.com)

 ### Specialized in

-Turning people on about technology, training educators to use coding, 3D printing and other manufacturing technologies in class, leading live workshops in makerspace environments,
+Turning people on about technology, Training educators to use coding, 3D printing and other manufacturing technologies in class.
+Leading live workshops in makerspace environments,

 ### Research interests

-Lorem ipsum

 ## Experience

 `2017 - `
 **Maker's Red Box**, Budapest

+- Author
+Cowrote a maker course titled Green engineers.
+The story calls the students to embark on a journey to Mars.
+They face engineering, design challanges during each of the 16 x 2 hours long sessions.
+My main role was to write the story, create and develop learning objectives, fuse them together and present it in a readily adaptable package to be used by educators.
-- Content developer
+- Content development
-- LMS content author
+- Technical writing
+- Instructional design
-- Course leader
+- Course leading

 `2016-2017`
 **Private tutor**

 I held project based one-on-one and small group sessions for home schooled students.
-Topics were natural science based.
+Topics covered natural sciences, media creation, gastrophysics, while meeting national curriculum requirements.

 `2015-2016`
 __Lucasian professor of Mathematics__, Cambridge University